mnms/docs/docs/command-line-interface.md

 ``` bash
 --reset
 ```

-- Process 'cluster create'.
-This command should be called with '--reset'.
+- Process `cluster create`.
+This command should be called with `--reset`.

 ``` bash
 --cluster